Video Download: Pregnenolone The Most Important Hormone You Havent Heard About Part 1

 Pregnenolone’s final products fill many essential roles in the body, from stimulating memory via excitatory pathways to easing anxiety through inhibitory mechanisms.

-Pregnenolone was originally thought to be produced only in the adrenal glands and gonads (ovaries and testes).
+Pregnenolone was initially thought to be produced only in the adrenal glands and gonads (ovaries and testes).

 It was unexpectedly discovered that the central nervous system (brain and spinal cord) also synthesizes this hormone.